 In addition, an unlimited number of user-defined attributes can be added.
 To add a new user-defined attribute, click Add attribute.
 A new attribute-value pair is added to the table.
 It can be edited in the corresponding text fields.

 Double clicking marks the content of a field in the table and allows the overwriting of the content.
-Conclude your input with „Enter.
+Conclude your input with „Enter”.

 If the space under „Value“ does not suffice, click the button with the three dots (...) in order to get a larger window in which you can edit.